See Seasons for general descriptions of each season's key dates.

-Uniforms are to be worn at all games with shirts tucked in.
+Uniforms are to be worn at all games with jerseys tucked in.

-If you have questions on the type of equipment your child needs please contact us at firstname.lastname@example.org.
+Your team manager can advise you on bat and glove sizes.
+Or if you have questions on the type of equipment your child needs, please contact us at firstname.lastname@example.org.

-All refund requests must be submitted in writing to the Player Agent – Email firstname.lastname@example.org.
-Refund depends on when the written request is received.
+All refund requests must be submitted in writing to the Player Agent at email@example.com.
+Refunds depend on when the written request is received.